exnx/sign-language-classifier-in-keras/README.md

 separate-data.sh

-Use the sign-language-classifier.py or sign-language-classifier.ipynb for
+Use sign-language-classifier.py or sign-language-classifier.ipynb for
 Jupyter notebook.

 Follow this tutorial for a detailed explanation.